 Episode Show Notes

-Hannah Park, Lower School Principal, is in her ninth year as principal at SFC.
-With an MA in Education Administration and Curriculum Design, a BS in Public Administration plus California Administration and Multi-Subject Teaching credentials, Mrs. Park is well prepared to lead SFC’s Lower School.
+Hannah Park, Elementary School Principal, is in her ninth year as principal at SFC.
+With an MA in Education Administration and Curriculum Design, a BS in Public Administration plus California Administration and Multi-Subject Teaching credentials, Mrs. Park is well prepared to lead SFC’s Elementary School.
 She was also an Assistant Principal at a prep school and has taught in all grades K–6 in both public and private schools.
-During her tenure, SFC’s Lower School was awarded the Exemplary High Performing National Blue Ribbon School by the US Department of Education for 2011, a five-year designation.
+During her tenure, SFC’s Elementary School was awarded the Exemplary High Performing National Blue Ribbon School by the US Department of Education for 2011, a five-year designation.

 Highlights